ComputationalLaw/2017-MIT-IAP-ComputationalLaw/README.md

 * Team Project Presentations (YouTube Archive): http://youtu.be/CSn8TmETCuQ
 * Team Project (Slides): https://docs.google.com/presentation/d/1cfpayqcqfT4MN50KhOHbzEFytVunJk-5fKJ03Kg8JF0/pub?start=false&loop=false&delayms=3000

+# Overview of Course Themes and Activities

+* **MIT Course Landing Page:** [https://law.MIT.edu/Computational-Law-Course](https://law.mit.edu/Computational-Law-Course)

+* **Legal Analytics**, including 1) AI/Machine Learning for solving legal use cases; and 2) Using VR for data-driven visualization of complex financial relationships and legal contexts

+* **Digital Assets**, including: 1) Ownership rights, valuation and provenance of digital property; and 2) Storage and exchange of digital property with electronic contracts, automated transactions and autonomous agents

+* **Digital Identity**, including: 1) Technology and architecture for autonomy and control of self-sourced digital identity and personal data; and 2) Using individual identity for valid, verifiable login to apps or services and for providing legal acknowledgement, assent or authorization.

+* **Digital Contracts**, including 1) Business, legal and technical interlinkage of blockchain "smart contracts" and legal contracts in automated individual or business transactions; and 2) Standard open-web stack design patterns for executing multiple digital signatures and electronic notarization on digital legal contracts.

+* **Online Mock Trial & Design Charrette**: Applying basic legal rules to common business scenaries using new technology, class participants are challenged to argue for or against digital evidence of "enforceable intent to digitally sign" and  "valid informed consent" existed among parties in distributed blockchain transactions, automated web-based systems and self-driving vehicles or other autonomous devices.
+We explore business, legal and technical approaches to predict, prevent, avoid, reduce, shift or absorb the risks identified in the mock trial exercise.

+* **Legal Hackathon Data Projects**: This course also provides optional opportunities to participate on project teams as part of "Legal Hackathon" style events, including 1) the Cyberlaw Committee of the American Bar Association Cyberlaw Committee "Legal Analytics Prototype Jam" and 2) the Financial Entity Identification and Information Integration (FEIII) "data challenge".
+For more information, see: [https://github.com/ComputationalLaw/2017-MIT-IAP-COURSE/wiki/Legal-Hacker-Project-Challenges](https://github.com/ComputationalLaw/2017-MIT-IAP-COURSE/wiki/Legal-Hacker-Project-Challenges)

+* This course will adapt the specific content based in part on the priority interests of participants and guest lecturers.

 # Signup
 * **Request Permission of Instructor to Enroll:** Using the form embedded below: